“Oh really? I was an Architecture major, but I minored in Political Science.”

 You're at a friend's party.
 You're talking to someone who you just met for the first time.
 He tells you that he studied Political Science in college.
-You have some similarity with him.
-You say:
+You say this because you have some similarities with him.

 Oh really?
 I was an Architecture major, but I minored in Political Science.